pixelated-noise/ai-box/README.md

 ai-box uses Claude Code's `setup-token` command to generate a long-lived OAuth token (valid for 1 year) that gets injected into the VM as `CLAUDE_CODE_OAUTH_TOKEN`.
 This uses your existing Claude subscription -- no separate API billing.

 On first `bb boot` (or `bb login`), you'll be prompted to authenticate via your browser.
 The token is cached in `data/oauth-token` and reused on subsequent boots.
-Run `bb clean` to force re-authentication.
+Run `bb clean --logout` to force re-authentication.

 The host's `~/.claude` directory is mounted read-only inside the VM for configuration, and `~/.claude.json` is copied into the overlay.